Anubavi Raja Anubavi: Production

 Anubavi Raja Anubavi was directed by K. Balachander, who wrote the screenplay based on a story by Rama Arangannal.
 The film was produced by V. R. Annamalai and M. R. M. Arunachalam under Ayya Films.
 Cinematography was handled by Nemai Ghosh, and editing by N. R. Kittu.
-The song "Madras Nalla Madras", picturised on Nagesh, was filmed on the roads of Madras (now Chennai).
+The song "Madras Nalla Madras", picturised on Nagesh, was filmed on the roads of Madras (now Chennai) and Marina Beach.

 Soundtrack

 Music was composed by M. S. Viswanathan, while the lyrics were written by Kannadasan.
 "Madras Nalla Madras" was one of the first songs that tried to provide a commentary on life in the city.
 References to how no one goes slow on the road or speaks good Tamil are made in the song.
 Like most songs in Balachander's films, the lyrics were satirical in nature.
 "Muthukulikka Vaareergala" was sung in the Thoothukudi dialect.
+"Muthukulikka" was later reused in the film's Hindi remake Do Phool.